jarrvis/st-lazy/readme.md

 ## How to pass props to component?

-Option 1: In JSX you can pass `componentProps` key/value object to st-lazy
+Option 1: In JSX you can pass `componentProps` key/value object to lazy-cmp
 ```html
   <lazy-cmp
     component="my-component"
     componentProps={{ name: 'Lazy', surname: 'Stencil' }}>
   </lazy-cmp>
 ```
-Option 2: In html you can pass `component-prop-?` attributes to st-lazy
+Option 2: In html you can pass `component-prop-?` attributes to lazy-cmp
 ```html
   <lazy-cmp
     component="my-component"